 The GDFs can be used to allocate the total degrees of freedom of the residuals of n - p.
-The n is allocated equally to each observation, and the p can be set to the GDF of each observation.
-This would give a residual degree of freedom to each
+The n is allocated 1 to each observation, and the p can be set to the gdf of each observation.
+This would give a residual degree of freedom to each observation which could be used in calculating a standardized residual that takes into account how the degrees of freedom vary among observations.

-Venter (2007a) looked at reducing the number of parameters in this model by setting parameters equal if they are not significantly different, and using trends, such as linear trends, between parameters.
-Also, diagonal effects were introduced.
+Venter [12] looked at reducing the number of parameters in this model by setting parameters equal if they are not significantly different, and using trends, like linear trends between parameters.
+Also diagonal effects were introduced.
 The result was a model where each cell mean is a product of its row, column, and diagonal factors.
 There are six parameters overall.
 For the rows there are three parameters, for high, medium, and low accident years.
 Accident year 0 is low, year 7 is high, year 6 is the average of the medium and high levels, and all other years are medium.
-There are two column factors: high and low.
+There are 2 column factors: high and low.
 Lags 1, 2, and 3 are high, lag 4 is an average of high and low, lag 0 and lags 5 to 8 are low, and lag 9 is 1 minus the sum of the other lags.
 Finally there is one diagonal parameter c.
-Diagonals 4 and 6 have factors 1 + c, lag 7 has factor 1 - c, and all the other diagonals have factor 1.
+Diagonals 4 and 6 have factors 1+c, lag 7 has factor 1-c, and all the other diagonals have factor 1.